ItsFreSsh/gcc-cfg-plugin/README.md

 > make clean

-clean up any compiled or outut files
+clean up any compiled or output files